Olabisi Awoonor-Renner: Early life and education

-Awoonor-Renner was born Lagos, Nigeria, on 2 May 1923 into a family of lawyers and nationalists two years after her parents had a high society wedding in Lagos in 1921.
+Awoonor-Renner was born in Lagos, Nigeria, on 2 May 1923, into a family of lawyers and nationalists, two years after her parents had a high-society wedding in Lagos in 1921.

 Her father, Olayimika Alakija, qualified as a barrister in 1913.
-In 1938 he was elected to the Nigerian legislative council.
+In 1938, he was elected to the Nigerian legislative council.
 Her uncle Adeyemo Alakija also served in the legislative council.

-At the age of eight Awoonor-Renner, along with her younger brother, was sent to live in Brighton, England, where she attended St. Mary's Hall, a private school for girls.
+At the age of eight, Awoonor-Renner, along with her younger brother, was sent to live in Brighton, England, where she attended St. Mary's Hall, a private school for girls.
 She graduated from the school in 1939 and proceeded to Cheltenham Ladies' College.

-Awoonor-Renner was admitted to the Middle Temple and qualified as a barrister in October 1943, an achievement considered so remarkable, presumably because of her nationality, gender and age, that it was reported as far away as the United States, where it appeared on the front page of The Atlanta Daily World under the title African Amazes Legal Circles.
-Awoonor-Renner was the second Nigeria woman to qualify as a barrister, the first being Stella Thomas.
+Awoonor-Renner was admitted to Middle Temple and qualified as a barrister in October 1943, an achievement considered so remarkable, presumably because of her nationality, gender and age, that it was reported as far away as the United States, where it appeared on the front page of the Atlanta Daily World under the headline "African Amazes Legal Circles".
+Awoonor-Renner was the second Nigerian woman to qualify as a barrister, the first being Stella Thomas.

 Personal life

-Ancestry records show that Olabisi Alakija married Kweku Bankole Awoonor-Renner in April 1944 when she was just under 21.
+Ancestry records show that Olabisi Alakija married Kweku Bankole Awoonor-Renner in April 1944, when she was just under 21 years old.
 Her husband was 45.
 The couple lived at 63 Priory Road in what was probably a house of multiple occupancy.
-Obafemi Awolowo a Nigerian nationalist and the first Premier of the Western Region of Nigeria, was also registered as living at the same address in 1946.
+Obafemi Awolowo, a Nigerian nationalist and the first Premier of the Western Region of Nigeria, was also registered as living at the same address in 1946.